laxmimanoj/docs/docs/c# and .net core.md

   ...
 }
   ref T cannot be actually created, but Span<T> uses special internal type in the runtime that’s treated as a just-in-time (JIT) intrinsic, with the JIT generating for it the equivalent of a ref T field.
 Types that contain such refs directly or indirectly are called ref-like types.So, indexing into a span doesn’t require computation to determine the beginning from a pointer and its starting offset, as the ref field itself already encapsulates both.
+Span<T> instances can only live on the stack, not on the heap otherwise there is a chance of tearing (overwriting by multiple threads at same time.
+One more reason, is to limit the number of intrinsic pointers that can be created by span.
+Why?
+Coz intrinisic pointers are expensive and stack has implicit limit on the number of intrinsic pointers.
+This means we can’t box spans.
+Also, it means we can’t have Span<T> fields in classes, or even in non-ref-like structs.

+Memory<T> looks very much like an ArraySegment<T>:
+public readonly struct Memory<T>
+{
+  private readonly object _object;
+  private readonly int _index;
+  private readonly int _length;
+  ...
+}

 # .Net Core
 ## 3.0